berskenderi/berskenderi/README.md

 - 👋 Hi, I’m @berskenderi an Electrical&Electronics Engineer.
 - 👀 I’m interested in improving myself in different areas.
-- 🌱 I’m currently learning new coding language
+- 🌱 I’m currently learning new coding languages
 - 📫 You can reach out to me from my e-mail: berkskenderi@gmail.com

 <!---